alexruco/aaron/README.md

 4. Push to the branch: `git push origin my-feature-branch`.
 5. Open a pull request on the original repository.

+## Why Aaron?

+Aaron Montgomery Ward was an American entrepreneur based in Chicago who made his fortune through the use of mail order for retail sales of general merchandise to rural customers.

 ## License 📄

 This project is licensed under the MIT License.
 Feel free to use, modify, and distribute this software in accordance with the terms outlined in the [LICENSE](LICENSE) file.